kubernetes/community/contributors/design-proposals/local-storage-overview.md

         storage: 90Gi
     ```

-2. Alice adds a “Storage” requirement to her pod as follows
+2. Alice adds new storage resource requirements to her pod, specifying limits for the container's writeable and overlay layers, and emptyDir volumes.

     ```yaml
     apiVersion: v1